Davie, Florida • Primary-source investigative summary

 Aug 30, 2022

-⚑ Data Sharing MOU signed — before any camera purchase.
+⚑ Flock Data Sharing MOU signed — still before any camera purchase.
 Police Chief signs a five-year MOU with Flock Group, Inc., granting the Department access to footage from privately-operated cameras on Flock’s shared network.
 No purchase order.
 No public vote.
 No public notice.
 Flock MOU 8-30-22 →

 Sep 26, 2022